Orders route through Toast POS

 Digital orders flow straight into the same Toast system that runs the floor, with real-time menu and 86ing sync.
 For a kitchen already on Toast, there is no second screen to manage.

-Toast online ordering is genuinely strong - if you run Toast as your full POS.
-The catch is exactly that: it requires Toast POS.
-Here is how it works, what it really costs, and when a direct-ordering layer on your existing POS is the better move.
+Toast online ordering is strong if you run Toast as your full POS.
+The catch is exactly that: it is tied to Toast POS.
+Here is how it works, which fees to check, and when a direct-ordering layer on your existing POS is the better move.

 Why direct ordering matters